 This course provides an introduction to the democratic system of governance in Canada.
 It includes a description of the organization, structure, interaction, and administration of the three (3) levels of government.
 The course will introduce and identify the daily problems and issues faced by Canadians in a political context, including public opinion and special interest groups.
 Major themes explored include a brief introduction to political beliefs and values, an examination of cleavages within the Canadian population, the Canadian constitution, nationalism, and political culture and spectrum.
 These concepts will be examined in the current forum of the daily politics that unfold during the course.
 Students will begin to develop research writing skills and group discussion skills.

-This course provides an introductory overview of the Canadian Justice System.
+his course provides an introductory overview of the Canadian Justice System.
 Special emphasis is placed on the criminal, civil and administrative justice systems.
-The role and responsibilities of Paralegals and Law Clerks in each system will be emphasized.
 Contemporary issues affecting the systems will be analysed and discussed.
 Topics covered will include but not be limited to: an introduction to the nature of the law, the legal system, the court system, the legal profession and legal ethics, the Canadian Constitution, the Charter of Rights and Freedoms, statutory interpretation, the role of the common law.

 This course provides a broad overview of sociology and how it can help us understand everyday life.
 Thinking sociologically involves challenging common assumptions about our world and seeing the connections between our individual experiences and the larger social context in which they occur.
 In so doing, we recognize our role in creating the social world, how it affects who we are and how we live, and our potential to change it.
 Students must complete one hour of self-directed learning per week to successfully complete this course.

 This introductory course develops a set of generic skills, that support studies at a post-secondary level and provide a foundation for the student's career success.